 Blue light does not only come from digital gadgets, but it is also naturally emitted by the sun.
 It helps in regulating the natural sleep cycle.
 It also regulates your moods, improves cognitive functions and boosts alertness.
 However, as they say, too much of anything is dangerous for you.
-Overexposure to blue light due to excessive use of digital devices has a number of detrimental effects to your health:
+Overexposure to blue light due to excessive use of digital devices has a number of detrimental effects on your health.

 Digital eye strain

 This is the most common effect of spending too much time in front of a screen.
 It is characterized by pain, soreness, redness, and dryness of the eyes.
 You may also experience blurred vision and headaches.
 Repeated exposure may lead to permanent damage to your vision.
 Blue light filters control the amount of exposure thus preventing irreversible damage.